chetandalal1993/project-2/README.md

 ### Result Page
 The result of the quiz is dependent on the choices made by the user.
 This result will be one of the 4 Hogwarts houses, (Gryffindor, Ravenclaw, Hufflepuff, Slytherin).
-The result is calculated by pushing the even.target.value(house name), in each question into the results array that was set in state on the Quiz page.
+The result is calculated by pushing the even.target.value(house name correlating to the option selected), in each question into the results array that was set in state on the Quiz page.

 ```javascript
 ...